mathworks/matlab-bamboo-plugin/examples/Run-MATLAB-Tests.md

 5. To publish the JUnit-style test results, add the [JUnit Parser](https://confluence.atlassian.com/bamboo/junit-parser-289277056.html) task to your job.
 To make sure that the task always runs regardless of the build status, specify it as a final task.

-   Now that you have added the required tasks for your build, click **Save and continue**.
+   Once you have added the required tasks for your build, click **Save and continue**.

 6. Create artifact definitions for the artifacts you want to access from the build dashboard.
 To create artifact definitions, click **Default Job**, and select the **Artifacts** tab on the page that opens.
 Then, for each artifact, click **Create artifact** and specify the required values.